-Again, like with our concept of collaboration, for our analysis of the process of collaboration we will also use the framework developed by Roschelle & Teasley (1995:75 ff) as a source of inspiration but suggest some modifications.
+Again, like with our concept of collaboration, for our analysis of the process of collaboration we will also use the framework developed by Roschelle & Teasley [10:75 ff] as a source of inspiration but suggest some modifications.
 Notice moreover that, like Roschelle & Teasley, we also make a distinction between the terms collaboration and cooperation.
-We use the term "cooperation" when working together is accomplished through a division of labour among participants whereby the task is split into pieces and each person is responsible for one piece (see Roschelle & Teasley, 1995:70).
-Collaboration is a different concept: the task is not split, it remains as a single unit; each participant works on the whole task and is responsible for it as a whole (Bettoni et al. 2017:123).
-The notion of a "shared knowledge structure", which Roschelle & Teasley call "Joint Problem Space (JPS)", is central to their approach which proposes that the fundamental activity of the process of collaboration "occurs via engagement with an emergent, socially negotiated set of knowledge elements that constitute a Joint Problem Space" (Roschelle & Teasley 1995:70).
+We use the term "cooperation" when working together is accomplished through a division of labour among participants whereby the task is split into pieces and each person is responsible for one piece [10:70].
+Collaboration is a different concept: the task is not split, it remains as a single unit; each participant works on the whole task and is responsible for it as a whole [11:123].
+The notion of a "shared knowledge structure", which Roschelle & Teasley call "Joint Problem Space (JPS)", is central to their approach which proposes that the fundamental activity of the process of collaboration "occurs via engagement with an emergent, socially negotiated set of knowledge elements that constitute a Joint Problem Space" [10:70].